-Peter Mariani, Chief Financial Officer (Age 57)
+Peter Mariani, Executive Vice President and Chief Financial Officer (Age 58)

-Mr. Mariani has been Axogen's Chief Financial Officer since March 2016.
+Mr. Mariani has served as Axogen's Chief Financial Officer since March 2016 and was promoted to Executive Vice President and Chief Financial Officer in March of 2021.
 He brings more than 25 years of experience as a financial executive in private and public companies.
 He previously served as Chief Financial Officer of Lensar, Inc, a privately held laser refractive cataract surgery company, from July 2014 through January 2016, following the sale of Lensar in December 2015.
-From June 2011 to June 2014 he served as Chief Financial Officer of Hansen Medical, a publicly traded medical device company developing robotic solutions for intravascular procedures.
-From 2007 through 2010 he served as Chief Financial Officer for two privately held companies (Harlan Laboratories: 2007 - 2009; and BMW Constructors: 2009 - 2010).
+From June 2011 to June 2014, he served as Chief Financial Officer of Hansen Medical, a publicly traded medical device company developing robotic solutions for intravascular procedures.
+He served as Chief Financial Officer for two privately held companies Harlan Laboratories from 2007 through 2009; and BMW Constructors from 2009 through 2010.
 From 1994 through 2006 he served in various senior financial roles with Guidant Corporation, a publicly traded leader in the development and sale of medical devices for the treatment of cardiovascular disease.
-Mr. Mariani began his career with Guidant as Director of Corporate Financial Reporting where he supported the initial IPO of Guidant and ultimately served as Vice President, Controller and Chief Accounting Officer.
-His experience at Guidant included two years as Director of Financial Reporting, Guidant Vascular Intervention in Santa Clara, California, and four years in Tokyo, Japan, mostly as Vice President Finance and Administration.
-While in Japan he helped to facilitate the conversion and scale of the Japan business from a distributor network to a direct sales and marketing organization.
+Mr. Mariani began his career with Guidant as Director of Corporate Financial Reporting where he supported the initial IPO of Guidant dultimately served as Vice President, Controller and Chief Accounting Officer.
+His experience at Guidant included two years as Director of Financial Reporting, Guidant Vascular Intervention in Santa Clara, California, and four years in Tokyo, Japan, primarily as Vice President Finance and Administration.
+While in Japan he helped to facilitate the conversion and scale of the Japanese business from a distributor network to a direct sales and marketing organization.
 Following the 2006 sale of Guidant to Boston Scientific Corporation, he co-led the initial integration of the two companies.
-From 1987 to 1994 Mr. Mariani worked with Ernst and Young, LLP, where he served a diverse client base as a Certified Public Accountant (CPA).
-Mr. Mariani received a Bachelor of Science Degree in Accounting from Indiana University.
+From 1987 to 1994 Mr. Mariani worked with Ernst and Young, LLP, where he served a diverse client base as a Certified Public Accountant.
+Mr. Mariani earned a Bachelor of Science in Accounting from Indiana University.